 Coronavirus and Christianity: A call for creativity

 The coronavirus crisis has a huge impact on our entire society.
 It affects us in our daily life, our physical health, and in our mental health.
 Many are searching for ways to cope with new situations, such as being locked in our own homes.
 Especially younger people are hit by a lockdown: it is hard not to see your friends in real life, and not going to school is not that fun after a while.
 Besides, you can even feel a bit out of place if you cannot meet your friends in church.
-So how do young religious people deal with their current situation?
+So how do young people in Christianity deal with their current situation?

 To begin with, several key events for young Christians have been postponed.
 For example, Pope Francis decided to move two major Catholic events: the World Meeting of Families and World Youth Day.
 The events were planned for respectively 2021 and 2022, but will both be held a year later.
 Not only large events were cancelled; smaller celebrations were greatly affected as well.
 Churches all over Europe are postponing celebrations, such as the confirmation of twenty Finnish children in Kangasala.
 In response to these disappointing developments, church leaders have been trying to find new ways to connect.
 In IJsselmuiden-Grafhorst, the Netherlands, for instance, a reverend took to WhatsApp in order to have discussions with all his confirmation catechumen.